 • Foragax: Large-Scale Agent-Based Modeling of Adaptive Multi-Agent Foraging

-Siddharth Chaturvedi, Phd Candidate, Radboud University
+Siddharth Chaturvedi, Radboud University

 • Continuous dynamics of cooperation and competition in social decision-making

-Darius Lewen, Postdoc, MPI for Dynamics and Self-organization
+Darius Lewen, MPI for Dynamics and Self-organization

 11:00 - 11:30 Refreshment Break